mfthomps/Labtainers/headless/README.md

 * "Base URL" as "http://localhost/"
 * "Admin URL" as "localhost"
 * "Web Origins" as "localhost"

-8. After saving client, using the credentials tab, copy client secret to nginx.conf and then restart the system.
+8. After saving client, using the credentials tab, copy client secret to nginx.conf (2 places) and then restart the system.

 In the running shell, hit `CTRL-C` to stop the containers, then `docker-compose up` to restart them.